-- A thirty-two degree temperature is the freezing point for water.
+- A thirty-two-degree temperature is a freezing point for water.
 For safety reasons, your home should stay above this temperature.

-Call Utah Flood Cleanup for Burst Pipe in Home
+Why Call Utah Flood Cleanup to Handle Water Damage from a Bursted Pipe in Home?

 - Inspection & Water Damage Assessment - Inspecting the burst pipe, assessing the water damage from the burst pipe,